 - Gently spoon the beaten egg whites over the top of the batter.
 Working slowly and carefully so as not to deflate the egg whites, gently fold the egg whites into the batter until combined (a few small lumps are ok).
 The mixture should almost double in volume and become thick, foamy and airy.
 Don't overmix!

-- Add water for the water bath: without splashing into the pudding or baking dish, carefully pour boiling water into the baking tray, until it reaches about halfway up the sides of the baking dish.
+- Add water for the water bath: without splashing into the pudding or baking dish, carefully pour boiling water into the bottom baking tray, until it reaches about halfway up the outer sides of the baking dish.

 - Carefully place the baking tray into the oven.
 Be mindful of the boiling water when you do this.